jolyphil/ess-east-west/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [jon.tennant.2@gmail.com](mailto:jon.tennant.2@gmail.com) or [bianca.kramer@gmail.com](mailto:bianca.kramer@gmail.com).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainer at:

+- `jolyphil` _at_ `hu-berlin` _dot_ `de`

 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
+The project maintainer is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.